Pinterest for Business Tips

 Pinterest Management Tips

-Pinterest will reach about $700 million in annual ad revenue this year and is valued at $12.3 billion.
-They also went public in April.
+Pinterest as of the third quarter of 2020 generated close to 442.6 million U.S. dollars in company revenues, up from 272.49 million U.S. dollars in the preceding quarter.
 What’s that telling you?
 Businesses are having tons of success with Pinterest.
 You’re thinking “I wish I was having a ton of success”!
 Maybe you didn’t get the right training and coaching and now you are still going around and around in circles trying to figure how to drive more traffic and sales to your site.

 As a Pinterest marketing services expert I have been offering Pinterest management services since 2012 and let me share with you my findings after managing hundreds of accounts, audits, one on one coaching sessions, webinars with bloggers and business of all shape and sizes.